 TransAmerica is a route that’s existed since 1976, the first of its kind in the US and now one of many.
 They’re all mapped by the Adventure Cycling Association, who charge $60 for an app or $200 for printed maps.
 For a novice, I think that a route to follow is helpful, but I don’t plan to use one if I venture out again.
 Google Maps provides a satisfactory alternative for free, with the caveat that some time must be spent to confirm the route is paved and to figure out your stopping points.
 Both services avoid highways, prioritize bike paths, and will send you on dubious, high traffic country roads anyway.
 They’re just the only way from Point A to B sometimes.

 Safety on the road is a constant stressor for the US touring cyclist.
 There’s frequently auto traffic even on the most rural of roads, and the shoulder is often insufficient for a car to overtake without veering to the middle.
 Unfortunately, one person was killed and another I personally knew hospitalized in car accidents, and that’s only what reached my attention.
 Another alarming statistic: of my approximately 6,000 exurban miles pedaled this year, I’d estimate about 150 of them were on bike paths.
 You can bet those were treasured moments, in what otherwise can be a dangerous sport.
 Be aware of this before embarking.
-Wyoming gets particular accolades from me for having the safest riding of any state despite Yellowstone National Park being some of the worst riding in the nation.
+I acquired a rearview mirror for my helmet before the trip and it helped ground me a bit.

 This was my second extended adventure, following last year’s thru hike of the Appalachian Trail.
 It’s quite easy for me to compare the two in favor of hiking; I found myself far more at peace in the woods than I ever was pedaling.
 That is versus an often tense state of vigilance that must be constantly kept while sharing the road with cars whizzing by.
 On the AT, there is little effort needed to find a safe, pleasant place to camp for the night and hostels are abundant.
 I’ll always take that over reaching out to strangers to couchsurf, being exposed in a public park or stealth camping.